sweenish/cpp_vscode_configs/README.md

-# cpp_vscode_configs
+# Configuring VS Code for C++ development
-A repository to store instructions for configuring VS Code for C++ development.
+This repository exists to help anyone looking to set up Visual Studio Code for C++ development.
+Some caveats, the guides are not general.
+They are specific to somone who wants to use Visual Studio Code and the g++ compiler.